< /> < />

 Whether we're watching the dial wobble or the digital number jump, standing tense and with our weight evenly distributed on that square, flat surface can often leave us with more questions than it should.

-Maybe the number on the scale has gone up (did you really gain weight?) or maybe it's telling you you've lost weight when you know you had seconds of that chocolate cake last night, or, if you're weighing yourself daily, it's indicating weight fluctuations that just don't make sense.
+Maybe the number on the scale has gone up (did you really gain weight?) or maybe it's telling you you've lost weight, or, if you're weighing yourself daily, it's indicating weight fluctuations that just don't make sense.

 Figuring out your most accurate weight reading can often feel like its own sort of science, but understanding how to read your scales can be really important when it comes to navigating your weight loss journey and forming new healthy habits.